Patience in the Perspective of Sufism: Spiritual Strategies for Students to Maintain Mental Health

 DOI:

-Contribution: This study contributes to the discourse on Islamic spirituality in psychology, offering an integrative, culturally rooted approach to student mental health.
+Contribution: This study contributes to the discourse on Islamic spirituality in psychology, offering an integrative, culturally rooted approach to student mental well-being.
 It also adds practical insight into applying Sufi teachings in modern contexts.

 Downloads